-After the second boiling, the syrup is more concentrated and darker in colour.
+After the second boiling, the syrup is more concentrated and darker in color.
 This is called cooking molasses.

 After a third boiling, the syrup is very thick and very dark and quite bitter -- this is called blackstrap molasses.
 It is high in minerals is very intense in flavour and less sweet since most of the sugar has crystallized out.

 This recipe is clever because the brownie batter uses 1 whole egg plus 1 egg white, and the leftover egg yolk is used to make the cheesecake mixture.
 A few tablespoons of sour cream make it ultra silky.
 You could also use full-fat yogurt if you don't have access to sour cream.